This is Part 4 of the Lighting Workshop that I organized with cinematographer Eric Kress during Gokinema at Gothenburg Film Studios.

 The first 3 parts have generated many comments, questions and encouragements, in various blogs on the net, via email and in person.
 I try to respond to some of this feedback in this post.

-If you're intrigued by the video summary you might want to watch the 3 videos documenting the workshop -- starting with PART 1.
+If you're intrigued by the video summary you might want to watch the 3 videos documenting the workshop -- starting with Part 1 (see links at very bottom of this post)

 The video summary places the dailies above the lighting diagrams for each of the 6 variations